-PHL-381 | History of Ancient and Medieval Philosophy | 3 credits profound minds in history: the pre-Socratic philosophers, Plato, Aristotle, the Stoics, Sextus Empiricus, St. Augustine, St. Anselm, St. Thomas Aquinas.
+PHL-381 | History of Ancient and Medieval Philosophy | 3 credits

+This course examines philosophy from its origins in ancient Greece into the Christian Middle Ages.
+Sources studied will be drawn from some of the most profound minds in history: the pre-Socratic philosophers, Plato, Aristotle, the Stoics, Sextus Empiricus, St. Augustine, St. Anselm, St. Thomas Aquinas.
 Many of the views and institutions of the contemporary western world are built on the ideas of these thinkers, so studying them will not only help us to find truth, but also help us to understand our world today.
 Prerequisites: BLI-101 or PHL-126.